RyomenDev/AWS_CI_CD-PythonProject/simple-python-app/readMe.md

-# Permissions to access the specified AWS Secrets Manager secret
+# Permissions to access the specified AWS Secrets Manager secret {SSM}

 Permissions to access the specified AWS Secrets Manager secret.
 Here’s how you can fix it: